 Finally, consider adding efficient storage options like a lazy Susan, cabinet door organizers and tall pantry storage.
 This will help ensure that everything you have to store is close at hand but organized efficiently out of sight.

-What Colors Work Best In A Luxury Galley Kitchen?
+What Colors Work Best In Luxury Galley Kitchens?

 When it comes to color schemes for your small galley kitchen, light and bright is a great idea.
 Lighter colors tend to make a space feel larger, whereas darker ones create a cozy feel but can make a small space feel claustrophobic.
 Size considerations should always be at the forefront, not an afterthought.
 Every element in the kitchen should be designed to make the room feel larger and maximize limited space.